-- c.
-In order for the care plan to be an accurate reflection of the client's situation, it must be acknowledged that sometimes problems cannot be fully addressed. - i.
-Thus, recognize unmet needs on the care plan and document them in the case narrative. - ii.
-Document all efforts to secure non-DOEA funded services in the case narrative. - iii.
-Enter the begin date and end date for needed and planned services. - iv.
-The begin date for needed services must be equal to or prior to the begin date of planned services. - 3.
-When necessary, write "PRN" or "as needed" next to the amount of service noted on the care plan to indicate temporary changes may occur. ("PRN" is the abbreviation for the Latin "pro re nata," which means "as needed" or "when necessary.") - a.
+- 3. When necessary, write "PRN" or "as needed" next to the amount of service noted on the care plan to indicate temporary changes may occur. ("PRN" is the abbreviation for the Latin "pro re nata," which means "as needed" or "when necessary"). - a.
 Note temporary changes in the case narrative and indicate when these temporary services are terminated. - b.
-Specify a duration of three months or less, if it appears the client's situation may be temporary. - c.
 Record permanent changes to the care plan on the form and enter them in CIRTS. - 4.
-Document on the care plan and in the case narrative the reason changes occur in the frequency or duration of planned services, indicating the date of the change.
-Notify the service providers in writing when changes in frequency or duration are being made.
+Document in the case narrative the reason changes occur in the frequency or duration of planned services, indicating the date of the change.
+Notify the service providers in writing when changes in frequency are being made.

-E. Desired Outcomes:
+F. Desired Outcomes:

-- 1. Enter ST (short-term) or LT (long-term) in the "Desired Outcome" box of the care plan. - a.
-The desired outcome is established for the client based upon the individual's overall status, not select problems.
+- 1. Document in the case narrative the desired outcome established for the client based upon the individuals overall status, not select problems.
+In most situations, the desired outcome is either short-term or long- term. - 2.

-- b.
-In most situations, the desired outcome is either short-term or long-term. - c.
-In some instances, it is appropriate to enter both ST and LT in the Desired Outcome box because the individual's overall situation requires varying degrees of assistance. - 2.
 Short-term outcomes address immediate concerns. - a.
 The short-term outcome is that the individual's situation is stabilized and acute episodes or nursing home placement can be delayed or prevented. - b.
 For instance, after relocation, hospitalization, or incapacitation of a caregiver, a client may require temporary assistance to obtain necessary access to community resources. - c.
-Assistance may be needed immediately, but not for an extended period of time. - 3.
+Assistance may be needed immediately, but not for an extended period. - 3.
 Long-term outcomes address concerns that have long range implications and will exist into the future. - a.
-The long-term outcome is that the individual's situation will be maintained or improved by providing assistance and that an acute episode or nursing home placement will be delayed or prevented. - b.
+The long-term outcome is that the individual's situation will be maintained or improved by with assistance and that an acute episode or nursing home placement will be delayed or prevented.

+Chapter 2, Intake, Screening, Prioritization, Assessment, and Case Management

+- b.
 When a client's situation is stable, the goal is to help keep the individual as safe and healthy as possible.
 An example is an individual who has arthritis.
-Heavy chores may be difficult, but the person is able to manage small tasks, if paced appropriately throughout the day. - c.
-Assistance should be provided that will support the individual's abilities and offer relief from activities that might not be safe, such as cleaning the bath tub, but also allow the person to be as active as possible. - 4.
+Heavy chores may be difficult, but the person can manage small tasks, if paced appropriately throughout the day. - c.
+Assistance should support the individual's abilities and offer relief from activities that might not be safe, such as cleaning the bathtub, but also allow the person to be as active as possible. - 2.
 Both short-term and long-term outcomes address stabilization of a situation and concerns for the future. - a.
-The overall outcome is that the individual's immediate concerns are addressed and plans are made to address long-range implications.
+The overall outcome is that the individual's immediate concerns are addressed, and plans are made to address long-range implications. - b.

-- b.
 An example is an individual who has a recent hospital discharge and needs assistance with personal care needs.
 Personal care assistance will be required temporarily.
 However, due to health conditions, the individual is no longer able to drive.
-The need will be long-term for transportation. - F. Non-DOEA Funded/DOEA Funded and Provider: Document the planned number of hours or other service units in the appropriate column. - 1.
+The need will be long-term for transportation. - G. Non-DOEA Funded/DOEA Funded and Provider: Document the planned number of hours or other service units in the appropriate column. - 1.
 Write "ND" for Non-DOEA funded and "D" for DOEA funded.
 Include the corresponding number for the source. - a.
-Non-DOEA funded sources include family and friends, volunteers, support groups, Medicare, Medicaid, health maintenance organizations (HMO), social health maintenance organization (SHMO), corporation/ employee assistance programs, private insurance, association, religious/ other, and local government. - b.
+Non-DOEA funded sources include family and friends, volunteers, support groups, Medicare, Medicaid, health maintenance organizations (HMO), social health maintenance organization (SHMO), corporation/employee assistance programs, private insurance, association, religious/ other, and local government. - b.
 DOEA-funded sources include Older Americans Act (OAA), Community Care for the Elderly (CCE), Home Care for the Elderly (HCE), Alzheimer's Disease Initiative (ADI), and Serving Health Insurance Needs of Elders (SHINE).
-"Other" in this section of the form refers to: Local Services Programs (LSP), Respite for Elders Living in Everyday Families (RELIEF) and Long-Term Care Ombudsman Council (LTCOC).
-The provider refers to the source and the funding method. - 2.
-The following are some examples:
+"Other" in this section of the form refers to: - Local Service Programs (LSP) - Respite for Elders Living in Everyday Families (RELIEF) - Long-Term Care Ombudsman Council (LTCOC).